-Raising children is challenging, and there is much disagreement among parents over the proper use of discipline.
-What is the proper basis for discipline?
+Raising kids is challenging, and parents can disagree over the proper use of discipline.
+What does the Bible say about the benefits of loving discipline?

 When it comes to children and discipline, there is much controversy.
 Discipline comes in many forms and is given in a variety of ways and for a variety of reasons—some right and some wrong.

 Loving discipline has its place in child rearing.
 When practiced correctly, it will assist you in helping your children become confident, self-reliant and able to follow parental instructions and rules.
 As challenging as it can be, parents should seek to do what’s best for their child in regards to discipline.

 Child discipline methods: the right tool for the right job